hchiam/please/README.md

 # "Please" - An Experimental Programming Language

-**Simply put:** program by talking to your computer with words that sound *more* like everday English words.
+**Simply put:** Program by talking to your computer.
+But use words that are *more* like everday English.

-**More technically:** you can easily write code in Please using speech recognition software (like Mac Dictation) without having to train the software to recognize special keywords and symbols.
+**More technically:** You can easily write code in Please using speech recognition software (like Mac Dictation) without having to train the software to recognize special keywords and symbols.

 # Example Code in Please: